 Buccaneers’ Ryan Smith got his chance in the NFL, but he was prepared if he didn’t

-The former North Carolina Central cornerback is looking forward to the playoffs in his fifth season with Tampa Bay
+The former North Carolina Central cornerback is headed to the Super Bowl in his fifth season with Tampa Bay

 Ryan Smith is living his dream.

-Smith, a former North Carolina Central football star, and his Tampa Bay Buccaneers teammates are on the verge of making the playoffs.
+Smith, a former North Carolina Central football star, and his Tampa Bay Buccaneers teammates are on the verge of playing in the Super Bowl.

 The 27-year-old led the Buccaneers in special-teams tackles in 2019 while giving the team depth at cornerback, having 16 starts on defense over the past four seasons.
 So far this season, he’s only had four tackles through 15 games.

 The fifth-year cornerback was selected by Tampa Bay as the 108th overall pick in the 2016 NFL draft.
 At NCCU, Smith broke school career records for solo tackles (168) and kickoff return yard average (28.1), playing in 45 games, including 42 as a starter.